BjoernBiltzinger/pyspi/paper.md

 an easy to install and develop analysis software for SPI, which includes improvements on the statistical analysis of GRB data.

-At the moment it can only analyze transient sources.
+At the moment PySPI can only be used to analyze transient sources.
 One interesting example of transient sources are GRBs, which are extremely bright but short flashes of Gamma-Rays, with a typical duration between a few ms and a few hundred seconds.
-They are believed to be produced by the collapse of massive stars at the end of their lifetime and the merger of compact objects, like for example Neutron-Stars.
+They are believed to be produced by the collapse of massive stars and mergers of compact objects, like for example Neutron-Stars.
 In the future we plan to add support for other types of sources than transients, such as persistent point sources as well as extended emission.

 # Statement of need